This is the featured image of the Tame Your Kick Drum With a Multiband Transient Shaper blog article.

 ~Full Mix - Unprocessed Kick Drum

 We could argue that our kick drum could sound better in the context of the overall mix.
-To get a better sense of its sonic attributes, we’ll listen to it again.
-But this time only with the bassline and a few of the rhythm elements.
+We'll listen to it again to get a better sense of its sonic attributes.
+But this time, only with the bassline and a few rhythm elements.

 ~Kick Drum - With Bassline & Basic Rhythm Section

-The kick drum, as heard in the audio example above, is perhaps too prominent.
+As heard in the audio example above, the kick drum is perhaps too prominent.
 It has a lot of punch in the mid and high-frequency spectrum.
 To resolve this, we could use conventional compression or EQ.
-But we believe that using the multiband transient shaper as the primary tool for processing our kick drum will save us time and produce better results.
-To begin, let’s insert a multiband transient shaper instance onto the kick drum’s effects rack.
+However, we believe that using the multiband transient shaper as the primary tool for processing our kick drum will save us time and produce better results.
+First, insert a multiband transient shaper instance onto the kick drum's effects rack.

 This is a picture of the kick drum channel effect rack with MTransientMB interface and its parameter settings.

-Transient shapers and designers are useful tools for more than just drum processing since they provide independent level adjustment of the attack and sustain portions of the transient.
-When compared to other devices, multi-band characteristics give far greater control.
-In this example, we’ve chosen MeldaProduction’s MTransientMB, which is a multiband transient shaper processor with some added functionality.
-At first, we’ll start with the midsection of its interface.
-We can see controls for three distinct bands (bass, mid, and high) to increase or decrease the amount of attack.
-Below that we have a crossover filter section that enables us to separate the signals for each band.
-A nice addition is the saturation knob.
+Transient shapers and designers are valuable tools for more than just drum processing since they provide independent level adjustment of the attack and sustain brief portions.
+When compared to other devices, multiband characteristics give far greater control.
+In this example, we've chosen MeldaProduction's MTransientMB, a multiband transient shaper processor with some added functionality.
+At first, we'll start with the midsection of its interface.
+We can see controls for three distinct bands (bass, mid, and high) to increase or decrease the attack.
+Below that, we have a crossover filter section that lets us separate the signals for each band.
+An excellent addition is the saturation knob.
 It defines the amount of saturation applied to the attack signal.
-Moreover, it can be useful if we want to make our transients even warmer.
+Moreover, it can be helpful if we want to make our transients even warmer.

 After adjusting the parameters to our liking, let's make an A/B test.
 Finally, we will compare the unprocessed kick drum to the processed version with MTransientMB applied.